 In fact the Germans needed no provocation, for they were fully prepared to contest future raids with their newly upgraded forces.
 Unfortunately for the Germans, however, they had failed to appreciate adequately that the upgunning of their fighters had also increased weight and drag, thereby reducing their performance and rendering them easier targets for the new and unexpected Mustang.

-The USAAF flew heavily escorted missions against airframe manufacturing and assembly plants and other targets in numerous German cities including Leipzig, Brunswick, Gotha, Regensburg, Schweinfurt, Augsburg, Stuttgart and Steyr, and in this six-day campaign the bombers of the 8th AAF flew more than 3,000 sorties from England and those of Major General Nathan F. Twining’s 15th AAF more than 500 sorties from Italy.
+The USAAF flew heavily escorted missions against airframe manufacturing and assembly plants and other targets in numerous German cities including Leipzig, Brunswick, Gotha, Regensburg, Schweinfurt, Augsburg, Stuttgart and Steyr, and in this six-day campaign the bombers of the 8th AAF flew more than 3,000 sorties from England and those of Twining’s 15th AAF more than 500 sorties from Italy.
 The 8th and 15th AAFs dropped about 10,000 tons of bombs.

-During ‘Argument’ the 8th AAF lost 97 B-17 and 40 B-24 bombers, with another 20 scrapped as a result of damage, and the 15th AAF lost 90 aircraft.
+During 'Argument' the 8th AAF lost 97 B-17 and 40 B-24 bombers, with another 20 scrapped as a result of damage, and the 15th AAF lost 90 aircraft.
 US fighter losses were 28.
-Although the losses were high in absolute terms, the numbers of bombers involved in the missions were nonetheless much greater than they had been up to this time, and the losses therefore represented a much smaller percentage of the attacking force: the earlier Schweinfurt missions had cost the force just less than 30% of their aircraft, but for ‘Argument’ it was less than 7%.
+Although the losses were high in absolute terms, the numbers of bombers involved in the missions were nonetheless much greater than they had been up to this time, and the losses therefore represented a much smaller percentage of the attacking force: the earlier Schweinfurt missions had cost the force just less than 30% of its aircraft, but for 'Argument' it was less than 7%.

 The US aircrews claimed more than 500 German fighters destroyed, though this represented, as usual, a massive over-claim.
 The German losses were greatest among their twin-engined Zerstörer units, among which those flying the Messerschmitt Bf 110 and Messerschmitt Me 410 twin-engined fighters were savaged.
 More worrying for the German fighter arm was the loss of 17% of its pilots.